ioannidis/multimedia-systems/README.md

 **Features:**
 - A run length encoder and decoder for a sample mona lisa image.
-- A differencial pulse-code modulation (DPCM) encoder and decoder for a sample tv advertisement video.
+- A differential pulse-code modulation (DPCM) encoder and decoder for a sample tv advertisement video.
 - Error frame calculation with sum of absolute differences (SAD) metric and macroblock techniques
 - Video object removal from a sample scene with moving characters on a stage.